Reserved for people with disability to enjoy with their family and friends.

 Roads and Maritime Services hosts this free, family-friendly, alcohol and glass-free ticketed event.

-There are 2 separate sessions to view the 9pm family fireworks and midnight fireworks.
+There is one session for accessible tickets to view both the 9pm and midnight fireworks.

 - Accessible toilets.

 - Accessible for wheelchair users.

 - BYO food and non-alcoholic drinks.
 No glass, knives, tripods or selfie sticks.

 - No shade.
 Bring a hat, sunscreen, water, poncho, or raincoat.
 No umbrellas or shade structures.